 This light and refreshing Bean Sprout Salad takes only 10 minutes to make!
 It’s crunchy, nutty, and so addicting!
-It’s a perfect side dish for any Asian meals!
+It’s a perfect side dish for Asian meals!

 Bean Sprout Salad – Namul ナムル

-Namul (나물) simply refers to a Korean seasoned vegetable dish.
+Namul (나물) refers to a Korean seasoned vegetable dish.
 In Japan, we enjoy many Korean or Korean-inspired dishes.

 Cooking Tips for Bean Sprout Salad

-1.Removing Brown & Stringy Roots
+1. Remove Brown & Stringy Roots

 2. Blanch Bean Sprouts for 1.5 Minutes